Code-Institute-Submissions/the-hangmans-stage/README.md

 * A timer feature, so the player is not only playing against the 6 lives but also timing out will result in a failure.
 * Difficulty levels, with increased or decreased number of lives.
 This was a feature I did look at implementing, and had working in part but ran out of time to finish.

+## **Testing**

+The game has been deployed using Heroku and runs in a command line Python Terminal.
+I've tested the site using Chrome, Firefox and Edge browsers on PC and also on mobile using Chrome.
+I tried to cause the code to crash at various points using incorrect inputs to try and make the code break it's loop.
+Thankfully any incorrect inputs result in an error message and ask for a valid input.